Choosing Dressage Tack for Your Horse

 What materials are commonly used in dressage tack?

 Dressage tack is typically made from high-quality leather, which offers durability and flexibility.
-Look for well-crafted pieces that provide comfort to both you and your horse during long training sessions.
+Look for well-crafted pieces that comfort you and your horse during long training sessions.

 Some synthetic materials are available as alternatives for those seeking specific features like water resistance or easy maintenance.